cristian-aldea/starlog/content/posts/2021/best-os-programming.md

 This gives you the most uncompromised way to run Linux alongside another OS, without virtualization or splitting resources.

 However, I would not recommend doing this unless you know what you are doing.
-Dual-booting can be dangerous, and you could lose all of your files.
+Dual-booting can be dangerous, and you could lose all of your files (make a backup!).
 Also, dual-booting isn't well supported by Windows, and you will run into issues that require you to tinker and waste time maintaining your system.

 ## macOS